mozart-xyz/mz-js/README.md

 # mz-js
-Cross platform typescript and javascript client SDK for Mozart
+Cross platform typescript and javascript client SDK for the Mozart Digital Assets Platform - www.mozart.xyz

 # Commands for configuration